appserver-io/appserver/README.md

 ```

 > The important stuff here, beside the functionality you have to implement in the `onMessage()`
-> message is the annotation `@MessageBean`.
+> message is the annotation `@MessageDriven`.
 You MUST annotate the MessageBean, for the container
 > to know about and register it on startup.

 Pretty simple for running your import in a separate thread?
 But what about sending a message to